DeftNerd/jobsearch/readme.md

 Run the `dumpautoload` command

        $ composer dumpautoload -o

 If the above fails to fix, and the command line is referencing errors in `compiled.php`, do the following:

 Delete the `storage/framework/compiled.php` file

-**If all of the above don't work please [report here](https://github.com/rappasoft/Laravel-5-Boilerplate/issues).**

-## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

-## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).

-### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)